 If we receive a petition about an issue which we're already consulting with residents about, the petitions scheme will be suspended for that petition.

-Our petition scheme document sets out how petitions can be submitted and explains how we will deal with them.
+Our petitions scheme (PDF) sets out how petitions can be submitted and explains how we will deal with them.
 A brief summary is given below.

 Responding to petitions

 All petitions sent or presented to the council will be acknowledged within 10 working days.
 The petition organiser will be told what we plan to do with the petition and when they can expect to hear from us again.

 When we receive a petition it'll be sent to the relevant director or head of service for consideration, and the petition organiser will be told what, if anything, the council will do in response.
 If a petition relates to a planning or licensing application, then it'll be sent to the relevant committee for consideration at the time that the application is considered.

 If a petition contains more than 500 signatures it will be debated at a meeting of the full council.
 The petition organiser will be given five minutes to present the petition at the council meeting and it will then be discussed by councillors for a maximum of 15 minutes.